Hamiltime/CyberNotes/README.md

 1 Windows Basic Threat Hunting                              #Command line tips and what to look for
 2 Linux Basic Threat Hunting                                #Command line tips and what to look for
-3 DeepBlueCLI                                               #Automatically search Windows event logs for suspicious or malicious events
+3 DeepBlueCLI                                               #Search Windows event logs for suspicious or malicious events
 4 AutoRuns                                                  #Analyze a Windows endpoint for malware or persistence
 5 PowerDecode                                               #Decode obfuscated powershell scripts
 6 REMnux File Analysis                                      #Analyze any file (.exe, .doc, etc)